July marks the first full month of the Strip casino comeback in Las Vegas

 Where to watch 4th of July Fireworks?

-Celebrate the most important American holiday in traditional fashion by watching the fireworks shows.
+Celebrate America’s birthday by watching fireworks around the valley.
 Click here for the best locations and show times.

 Wet ‘N’ Wild: For those traveling with kids, Wet ‘N’ Wild has more than 25 water slides and attractions guaranteed to keep family members of all ages entertained.
 The water park is southwest of the Strip, but easy to reach with a ride-sharing service like Uber or Lyft.